You can search for any name that you might find in a medicinal plant reference. It could be:

 For example, The Plant List is static (not actively curated) and neither reflects the enhancements and changes to taxonomic classification that have occurred since 2012 when TPL data was last brought together nor has it been corrected for its known errors and gaps.

 Please cite the portal as:

-'Medicinal Plant Names Services Portal, Royal Botanic Gardens, Kew, accessed on dd/mm/yyyy'
+'Medicinal Plant Names Services Portal, Royal Botanic Gardens, Kew, Version #, accessed on dd/mm/yyyy'

 Since the MPNS project began we have been working closely with Professor Uwe Schippmann who built and curates the Medicinal Plant Resources of the World (MAPROW) database.
 MAPROW contains drug, pharmaceutical and common names alongside plant part information from medicinal plant references including pharmacopoeias.
 It is used by the IUCN International Standard for Sustainable Wild Collection of Medicinal and Aromatic Plants (ISSC-MAP).

 We are currently talking to potential partners, but are interested in hearing from other data managers.